rajnikant-yadav/Interview_Preparation/MySql/rdbmsBasic.md

 ### Why Database over File:
 Efficiency: Databases make it faster and easier to find, organize, and manage large amounts of connected data.
 Structured Relationships: Databases can establish relationships between different pieces of data, making it more powerful for certain types of applications.
-Security and Integrity: Databases provide better security features and ensure data integrity, preventing mistakes and unauthorized access.
+Security and Integrity: Databases provide better security features and ensure data integrity, preventing mistakes and unauthorized access.<br>

 ### When to Use File System:
 For simpler needs where data organization isn't complex.
-When the volume of data is relatively small.
+When the volume of data is relatively small.<br>

 ### When to Use Database:
 For complex data with many relationships.